 capital – Money, credit, and other forms of funding used to spend and/or invest

-- money supply – Total amount of capital in existence
+money supply – Total amount of capital in existence

-- money creation – When the central bank of a country (in the case of the U.S., the Federal Reserve or “the Fed”) increases the money supply
+money creation – When the central bank of a country (in the case of the U.S., the Federal Reserve or “the Fed”) increases the money supply

-- commercial bank – Bank that provides services such as accepting deposits, making business loans, offering investment products, etc. Mostly deals with large corporations or businesses rather than individuals.
+commercial bank – Bank that provides services such as accepting deposits, making business loans, offering investment products, etc. Mostly deals with large corporations or businesses rather than individuals.

 In another process, the Fed simply extends a loan to a commercial bank, again using money that comes out of thin air.
-The commercial bank then keeps a required fraction (percentage) of the loan money as a deposit, then extends loans to other commercial banks using the rest of the loan money.
+The commercial bank then keeps a required fraction (percentage) of the loan money as a deposit, then extends loans to other commercial banks using the remainder of the loan money.
 These commercial banks that receive the loans from other commercial banks then do the same thing – keep a required fraction of the loan sum as a deposit and then loan out the rest of the money as they please.
 These loans count as money, so therefore the money supply is increased.

 As you can see, no physical money is printed in either of these processes.
 Very little of the United States’ money supply is in the form of physical currency.
 Commercial banks may withdraw physical money from the central bank, which is simply changing the form of currency from electronic to paper.
 This paper money is what actually gets printed.
 Old soiled money can also be exchanged for crisper, cleaner new paper money.
-Dollars that are printed are essentially just paper before any value is applied to them.
+Dollars that are printed are essentially just paper before any value is assigned to them.

-What This Means for the U.S. Dollar
+What this means for the U.S. dollar